DynamoMTL/shopify-pipeline/README.md

 **SVG Store**: We are supporting the use of SVG Store out of the box using [webpack-svgstore-plugin](https://github.com/mrsum/webpack-svgstore-plugin).
 You can jump to this [section](#6-svg-store) to learn how to use it in Pipeify.

-**Hot Module Reloading**: Once you start developing your application, the webpack-dev-server will allow you to inject modified JS modules directly on your Shopify development theme without reloading the page.
+**Hot Module Reloading**: Once you start developing your application, the webpack-dev-server will allow you to inject modified JS modules directly in your Shopify development theme without reloading the page.
 Please refer to [this section](#caveats) if you wanna know how to configure your code to be HMR-compliant.

 **Sourcemaps**: We added support for JS and Sass sourcemaps when you are in development, as well as [hidden sourcemaps in production mode](https://webpack.js.org/configuration/devtool/#for-production).